VamshikrishnaAluwala/StopWatch.github.io/README.md

 STOPWATCH (Made using HTML5 CSS3 and JavaScript)

-You can see the website live at: https://5codeman.github.io/STOPWATCH/
+You can see the website live at:

-Project demo video Link: https://www.youtube.com/watch?v=QeLBZmgMxLc

 ABOUT THIS PROJECT-: